 History of Qurbani

 One night Prophet Ibrahim (AS) experienced a dream in which he was ordered to sacrifice his beloved son Ismail (AS).
 After waking up, he understood that it was a message and a command from Allah.
 Without any hesitation, he prepared his son for the sacrifice.
-Ibrahim (AS) loved his son affectionately yet this was no barrier to sacrifice his son for the will of Allah.
+Ibrahim (AS) loved his son affectionately yet this was no barrier to sacrificing his son for the will of Allah.

 At the last moment, Allah replaced Ibrahim’s son with a ram and Ismail (AS) was unharmed.
 Allah tested Ibrahim’s faith to see his dedication to the creator.
 Ibrahim (AS) successfully passed the test and his devotion was rewarded by Allah.
 From that day onward, every Eid al-Adha once a year, Muslims slaughter an animal to celebrate Ibrahim’s (AS) sacrifice.